nishantarora23/sample/README.md

 ### Technology
-This project will leverage a combination of modern technologies to ensure efficient development, seamless integration, and effective project management.
+CareerConnect will leverage a combination of modern technologies to ensure efficient development, seamless integration, and effective project management.
 The following technologies have been chosen based on their compatibility, industry standards, and proven track record:

 ![Technology stack and Architectural Diagram](https://github.com/nishantarora23/sample/assets/42149632/977ed92d-e21b-4b71-88c9-c0e495ca9006)
  <p align="center">